jackwasey/icd/README.md

         included (Quan, Deyo, Elixhauser, AHRQ)
     -   very fast assignment of ICD codes to comorbidities (using matrix multiplication with C and C++ internally)
+-   summarizing groups of ICD codes in natural language
 -   Charlson and Van Walraven score calculations
 -   Hierarchical Condition Codes (HCC) from CMS
 -   Clinical Classifcations Software (CCS) comorbidities from AHRQ